josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 * using interface to create immutable objects

 ### Interning Strings
-String `intern()` enusures that for the same value of string same object is re-used.
+String `intern()` ensures that for the same value of string same object is re-used.
 It is useful when there are strings calculated and having the same value.

 ### Garbage collection
-Any object which cannot be reached from stack,metaspace will be garbage collected.
+Any object which cannot be reached from stack,metaspace will be eligible for garbage collected.
+`System.gc()` is a hint to JVM to do garbage collection
 ## Runtime Optimization
 ### JVM Params
 |               Flag                |                                                                                            Description                                                                                            |